splitkb/myriad/specification/card_identification/vendor_ids.md

 Vendor IDs allow each designer to give their cards a unique identifier without risking an accidental ID collision.

-If you wish to make your Myriad products publicly available, you should register (TODO LINK PR TEMPLATE) a Vendor ID - it's free!
+If you wish to make your Myriad products publicly available, you should [register a Vendor ID](https://github.com/splitkb/myriad/issues/new?assignees=&labels=vid-request&projects=&template=vid_request.yml&title=%5BVID%5D%3A+) - it's free!

 {: .note }
 You don't need to register a Vendor ID for personal use - you can just use the reserved VID `FFFF` for your prototypes or personal projects.